sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/amr.md

 <h1 style="text-align:center"><span style="color:#246CAA; font-size:1.5em">AMR Profiling</span></h1>

-Before you begin this section, navigate to the [AMR folder](https://drive.google.com/drive/folders/1dVlFCDbirDKuAdG5L4Rz0e8JXm9ULGh_).
+Before you begin this section, download the files in the [AMR folder](https://advanced_bioinformatics_training.cog.sanger.ac.uk/index.html?prefix=AMR/), save them into a folder named `AMR` and then navigate to it.
 You will use this folder and its contents to learn and practice this section.

 ## Overview